matsui528/sis/README.md

 # Then fc6 features are extracted and saved on static/feature

 $ python server.py
-# Now you can do search via http://ec2-XX-XX-XXX-XXX.us-west-2.compute.amazonaws.com:5000
+# Now you can do the search via localhost:5000
 ```
+## Launch on AWS EC2
+- To run the server on AWS, please first launch an EC2 instance and open the port 5000.
+- A middle-level CPU instance is fine, e.g., m4.large.
+- After you log in the instance by ssh, please run the command above.
+- After you run `$ python server.py`, you can access the system via `http://ec2-XX-XX-XXX-XXX.us-west-2.compute.amazonaws.com:5000`

 ## Citation